 As a first experiment, we tried to understand whether localized widening or narrowing was in use in other analyzers (apart from RANDOM and our prototype).
-Therefore, we tried the program nested in Figure 1, and the programs in Figure 3 in INTERPROC and PAGAI, using standard abstract interpretation over the domain of closed polyhedra.
-In INTERPROC we used delayed widening with 4 delays and a two step descending sequence.
+Therefore, we tried the program nested in Figure 1, and the programs in Figure 3 in Interpretation over the domain of closed polyhedra.
+In Interpretation we used delayed widening with 4 delays and a two step descending sequence.
 None of the two analyzers, with this standard settings, were able to prove the optimal invariant.
 After this experiment, and given the current literature, we are confident that localized narrowing and widening have never been implemented before.